Tai peoples: Social organization

 The Tai practice a type of feudal governance that is fundamentally different from that of the Han Chinese people, and is especially adapted to state formation in ethnically and linguistically diverse montane environments centered on valleys suitable for wet-rice cultivation.
 The form of society is a highly stratified one.
 The Tai lived in the lowland and river valleys of mainland Southeast Asia.
 Assorted ethnic and linguistic group lived in the hills.
 The Tai village consisted of nuclear families working as subsistence rice farmers, living in small houses elevated above the ground.
 Households bonded together for protection from external attacks and to share the burden of communal repairs and maintenance.
 Within the village, a council of elders was created to help settle problems, organise festivals and rites and manage the village.
-Village would combine to form a Mueang (เมือง), a group of villages governed by a Chao (เจ้า) (lord).
+Villages would combine to form a Mueang (เมือง), a group of villages governed by a Chao (เจ้า) (lord).